nus-cs2103-AY1920S1/duke/docs/README.md

-# Duke v0.2.0 User Guide
+# Christopher v0.2.0 User Guide

-## Duke's Amazing Features
+## Christopher's Amazing Features

 ### Task Management
-* Duke can store and manage tasks by categorizing the tasks into 3 types;
+* Christopher can store and manage tasks by categorizing the tasks into 3 types;
     * `Todo` is a type of task which you do not need a specific time limit.
     * `Deadline` is a type of task where you need to complete by a specific time.
     * `Event` is a type of task which is happening in the future at a specific time.
-* Duke allows the user to display the list of all tasks that the user have inserted inside the program.
+* Christopher allows the user to display the list of all tasks that the user have inserted inside the program.
 It both temporarily stores the task list in the program while running, and also updating the task list in a text file.
-* Duke will also load the tasks from the text file which contains all the saved tasks in the beginning of the program.
+* Christopher will also load the tasks from the text file which contains all the saved tasks in the beginning of the program.

 ### CLI (Command Line Interface) Structure
-* Duke handles all commands by a formatted sentence structure.
-Following are the legal commands that are available in Duke.
+* Christopher handles all commands by a formatted sentence structure.
+Following are the legal commands that are available in Christopher.
     1. **Inserting** a task: `[task_type] [task_description] /[time_regex] [dd/MM/YY HH:MM]`
     1. **Displaying** the list of tasks `list`
     1. **Marking** the task as 'Done' `done [task_list_index]`